A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for the Helmholtz equation: Numerical Experiments

 For $r\geq 1$, we denote by {$\mathbb{E}^{k,r}[\wu^1(x)]$ the approximation of $\mathbb{E}[\wu^1(x)]$ obtained by applying the FCCS rule to \eqref{intmu}, \eqref{intnu} and \eqref{intn} with maximum level $r$}.
 Since \eqref{intn} is not oscillatory, the FCCS rule just corresponds to a standard sparse grid quadrature on the hierarchy of grids \eqref{eq:grids}.

 We first consider $d = 4$.
-A reference value is computed by applying the continuous piecewise linear finite element method to the full $k-$dependent boundary-value problem \eqref{Helmholtz_Eq_2} -- \eqref{Helmholtz_BC_2} with spatial mesh size $h = (2^{14} + 1)^{-1}$ .
+A reference value is computed by applying the continuous piecewise linear finite element method to the full $k-$dependent boundary-value problem \eqref{Helmholtz_Eq_2} -- \eqref{Helmholtz_BC_2} with spatial mesh size $h = (2^{16} + 1)^{-1}$.
 This is done for sample points $\by$ chosen on the grid formed as the tensor product of the 1d Gauss-Legendre rule with $50$ Gauss points in each of the $d$ dimensions.
 This is an expensive method, but it provides a very accurate $\mathbb{E}[u(1)]$, and is done only once to allow us to study errors.
 The absolute error $\vert \mathbb{E}^{k,r}[\wu^1(1)] - \mathbb{E}[u(1)]\vert$ is shown in Table \ref{tab:absolute error of UQ problem where d is 4}.
+To verify the reliability of these errors we have repeated the experiment again with $h = (2^{17} + 1)^{-1}$ and found that the absolute differences between the reference solutions computed by $h = (2^{16} + 1)^{-1}$ and $h = (2^{17} + 1)^{-1}$ are smaller than the errors shown in Table \ref{tab:absolute error of UQ problem where d is 4}.

 Recall that the method we are studying has an error with respect to $k$ (due to the asymptotic approximation) and with respect to $r$ (from the sparse grid approximation).
-Hence we see convergence as both $k$ and $r$ increase by reading diagonally across the table, e.g., starting from $r=7$ and $k=8$ we see the sequence: $5.83(-3), \ 2.80(-5), \ 6.49(-6), \ 2.33(-6)$, and similarly for other diagonals.
+Hence we see convergence as both $k$ and $r$ increase by reading diagonally across the table, e.g., starting from $r=7$ and $k=8$ we see the sequence: $5.83(-3), \ {2.79(-5)}, \ {5.79(-6)}, \ {3.65(-7)}$, and similarly for other diagonals.

-Since, for $r = 12$ there is not much error in the oscillatory integrals, we see steady decay of the error (between $\mathcal{O}(k^{-1})$ amd $\mathcal{O}(k^{-2})$) as $k$ increases.
+Since, for $r = 12$ there is not much error in the oscillatory integrals, we see decay of the error as $k$ increases.
 For small $r$, on the other hand, the rows of Table \ref{tab:absolute error of UQ problem where d is 4} do not exhibit steady decay with respect to $k$ due to the error in the oscillatory integrals.

 The computation of the exact reference value used in Table \ref{tab:absolute error of UQ problem where d is 4} is costly and not feasible for higher dimensions or wavenumbers.
 Instead, in Table \ref{tab:7} we study the error proxy